sokil/php-mongo/README.md

 echo $document2->name; // Mary
 ```

 This two documents referenced same object.
-Collection by
+Collection by default store all requested documents to identity map.
-default store all requested documents to identity map and return same objects
+If we obtain document directly by id using `Collection::getDocument()` and document was previously loaded to identity map, it will be fetched from identity map without requesing database.
+Even document present in identity map, it can be fetched direcly from db by using `Collection::getDcocumentDirectly()` with same syntax as `Collection::getDocument()`.

-for different requests.
-But if we know that documents never be reused, we
+If serial requests fetch same document, this document not replaced in identity mav, but content of this document will be renewed.
+So different requests works with same document stored in identity map.

-can disable storing documents to identity map:
+If we know that documents never be reused, we can disable storing documents to identity map:

 ```php
 <?php